Ganga Dussehra | Gangavataran

 This is a ten-day festival celebrated in the states of Uttar Pradesh, Uttarakhand, Bihar, and West Bengal, where the river flows.
 Ganga Dussehra is held on Dashami of the waxing moon in the month of Jyeshtha.
 The festival starts from Amavasya and ends on the Shukla Dasami.

 Haridwar, Varanasi, Garhmukteshwar, Rishikesh, Allahabad, and Patna are the main locations of the celebration.
-Every year Lakhs of devotees gather on ghats of river Ganga to take a dip in the river and seek purification from their past sins and eliminates the negative karma of their past.
+Every year Lakhs of devotees gather on ghats of river Ganga to take a dip in the river and seek purification from their past sins and eliminate the negative karma of their past.

 It is believed that taking a dip in the river on this day will heal the devotee of any physical ailments.
 As Dasha means ten and Hara means destroy so taking bath during these ten days will eliminate ten sins that he has committed in the past life.
 On the same day river, Yamuna is also worshipped and various kite flying events are held and devotees also take a dip in the river Yamuna.

 Devotees offer leaf boats containing diya inside it along with sweets and flowers.
 Aartis in praise of Goddess Ganga is performed and people chant the mantra.

 Ganga Aarti attracts huge crowds on a daily basis and on this day it is spectacular to see lakhs of diyas floating on the water bed.
-The ghats of the river Ganga are filled with music, mantras aroma of incense, and flowers creates an ambiance of divine bliss.
+The ghats of the river Ganga are filled with music, mantras aroma of incense, and flowers create an ambiance of divine bliss.

 In 2023 Ganga Dussehra is on 29th May, Monday.